inbarajaldrin/mcp-client-example/README.md

 # List all tools and their status
 You: /tools or /tools-list

-# Enable all tools
-You: /tools-enable-all

-# Disable all tools
-You: /tools-disable-all

-# Enable all tools from a specific server
-You: /tools-enable-server isaac-sim

-# Disable all tools from a specific server
-You: /tools-disable-server ros-mcp-server

 # Interactive selection mode
 You: /tools-manager
 > 1,3,5-8        # Toggle tools 1, 3, and 5 through 8